 Where is Chris Bart-Williams now?

-Former Sheffield Wednesday and Nottingham Forest midfielder Chris Bart-Williams retired from playing in 2005 tat the age of 32 after a brief spell playing for Maltese side Marsaxlokk.
+Former Sheffield Wednesday and Nottingham Forest midfielder Chris Bart-Williams retired from playing in 2005 at the age of 32 after a brief spell playing for Maltese side Marsaxlokk.

-Upon retiring from playing Bart-Williams moved to the USA to pursue a career in coaching and worked as an assistant coach at women’s team Boston Breakers before joining Quinnipiac University as an assistant coach for their men’s team.
+Upon retiring from playing Bart-Williams moved to the USA to pursue a career in coaching and worked as an assistant coach at women’s team Boston Breakers before joining Quinnipiac University as men’s team assistant coach.

 He also spent time as head coach of SoccerPlus Conneticut’s reserve side which is a ladies football team that plays in the third tier of women’s soccer in the US.

 After playing and working in football for over 20 years, Bart-Williams took three years out of the game admitting that he felt burnt out.

 |Premier League Teams Played for||Charlton Athletic, Nottingham Forest, Sheffield Wednesday|